Cookies

 4

-Once cookies had cooled, melt one cup of chocolate chips or almond bark in the microwave.
-Stop every 15-seconds to stir the chocolate to ensure it does not scorch.
+Once cookies have cooled, melt one cup of chocolate chips or chocolate almond bark in the microwave.
+Stopping every 15-seconds to stir the chocolate to ensure it does not scorch.
 Once melted, use a spoon to spread a layer of chocolate on top of each cookie and immediately top with sprinkles (if desired).
 Chocolate topping and sprinkles are optional.

 Notes